sslover/designing-for-data-personalization/syllabus.md

 * Group Presentation 1
     * Matthew
     * Daria
-* 1-minute roundtable: Which datasets are you thinking about for design challenge 1?
 * Design Topic - Setting the Mood: Colors, Typography and more.

 **BREAK**

 * Technical topic:
     * p5js - Processing-like-visuals with Javascript (with a focus on designing around data from a 3rd-party API or JSON file)
+    * p5js boilerplate

 * Assignment Week 3:
+    * Write a simple p5js sketch that takes a dataset and visualizes it in a way that helps the user understand it.
+Could be based around charts, animations, text, etc. Bonus: can you combine your p5js sketch/canvas with other elements on the Webpage?
+A possibility is adding a p5js sketch to your week 2 project.

-    * Work on Design Challenge 1 - Making (Dry) Data Personal & Playful
+    * Start Work on Design Challenge 1 - Making Data Personal & Playful
+        * By next week's class, you should be 100% clear on how you are getting your data (whether it is from a 3rd party API or your own JSON)
         * Requirements (due Week 5)
-            * A working interactive Web page that covers your dataset
+            * A working interactive Web page that does something interesting with your dataset
             * A blog post that includes the following:
                 * A brief description of the data you chose, why you are interested in it, and what you wanted to express to the user.
                 * A sketch or wireframe of your concept.